author logo, Pat Cryer, webmaster

-How a typical working class family spent its money in 1950s Britain
+What a working-class family spent its money on in mid-20th Century UK

 My father's purpose in keeping the accounts was almost certainly simply to aid his management of money - which was tight in the austerity after World War Two.
 So once an account book was full and a reasonable time had elapsed, it had served its purpose and could be discarded.
 Consequently most of his account books are lost.
 The only surviving one is for the years 1953-1962.